Enabling Hardware Acceleration in Firefox

 Layouting

-If 3d acceleration is enabled, it should say “WebRender”;
+If 3d acceleration is enabled, it should say “WebRender” and you’re all good.

 probably say “Acceleration blocked by platform” on Nvidia proprietary drivers.